Edit this wiki page Follow

 Phantom Lady

-Sandra Knight is the original Phantom Lady and one of the first female superheroes of the Golden Age.
-She is also a long-time member of the Freedom Fighters.
-Sandra retired from crime-fighting in 1989 and was succeeded by Dee Tyler.
+Armed with a 'black light ray projector' and a barely-there costume, Sandra Knight was the original Phantom Lady and one of the first female superheroes of the Golden Age.
+After joining the DC pantheon in the 1970's, Phantom Lady became a founding member of the Freedom Fighters.
+Sandra has since retired from crime-fighting and has passed the mantle of Phantom Lady to other women.

 Note: This page is for Sandra Knight, the original Phantom Lady.